emilyhammes/emilyhammes.github.io/snowflake/index.md

 ## Introduction
 The Tiny Snowflake is a PCB shaped like a snow flake with 19 LEDs.
-The LEDS are independantly controlled by an ATTINY 13 using charlieplexing.
+The LEDS are independently controlled by an ATTINY 13 using charlieplexing.
 Code is uploaded to the device with AVR dude using a Bus Pirate, a AVRisp mk II or similar.
-It is not arduino compatable.
+It is not arduino compatible.

 ## Theory
 <iframe id="ytplayer" type="text/html" width="640" height="360"